1kits(10Vials)

 Reduced risk of cardiovascular disease:

-For adults with type 2 diabetes and known heart disease, Semaglutide can reduce the risk of cardiovascular disease.
-Studies such as the SUSTAIN 6 and PIONEER 6 trials demonstrated the non-inferiority and safety of subcutaneous and oral Semaglutide in cardiovascular health, and the SELECT trial further confirmed its potential advantages in improving cardiovascular outcomes, helping to reduce the risk of cardiovascular events[1].
+For adults with type 2 diabetes and known heart disease, Semaglutid can reduce the risk of cardiovascular disease.
+Studies such as the SUSTAIN 6 and PIONEER 6 trials demonstrated the non-inferiority and safety of subcutaneous and oral Semaglutid in cardiovascular health, and the SELECT trial further confirmed its potential advantages in improving cardiovascular outcomes, helping to reduce the risk of cardiovascular events[1].

 Renal protective effects:

-In a mouse model of renal ischemia-reperfusion injury, Semaglutide demonstrated renal protective effects.
-It reduces levels of inflammatory molecules such as tumor necrosis factor-α (TNF-α) and its receptor, interleukin-6 (IL-6), decreases F8 prostaglandin production, increases PI3K and AKT levels in renal tissue, and alleviates renal injury, suggesting that Semaglutide may have therapeutic potential for acute kidney injury [7].
+In a mouse model of renal ischemia-reperfusion injury, Semaglutid demonstrated renal protective effects.
+It reduces levels of inflammatory molecules such as tumor necrosis factor-α (TNF-α) and its receptor, interleukin-6 (IL-6), decreases F8 prostaglandin production, increases PI3K and AKT levels in renal tissue, and alleviates renal injury, suggesting that Semaglutid may have therapeutic potential for acute kidney injury [7].

 Conclusion